AdmitHub/meteor-buildpack-horse/README.md

  - `MONGO_URL`: The URL to mongodb.
 It not defined, it will default the value of `MONGODB_URI`, `MONGOLAB_URI`, or `MONGOHQ_URL` (in order).
 If you don't use mongolab as a regular addon (and none of the fallbacks are defined), you'll need to set this.
  - `METEOR_APP_DIR`: The relative path to the root of your meteor app within your git repository (i.e. the path to the directory that contains `.meteor/`).
 The buildpack will look in the root of your repository and `app/` subdirectory; if you put your app anywhere else (like `src/`), define this variable to tell the buildpack where to look.
  - `BUILDPACK_PRELAUNCH_METEOR`: If your app uses packages that need to compile their assets on first run, you may need meteor to launch prior to bundling.
 If this applies for you, define `BUILDPACK_PRELAUNCH_METEOR=1`.
 [Reference issue](https://github.com/meteor/meteor/issues/2606).
+ - `BUILDPACK_VERBOSE`: Set `BUILDPACK_VERBOSE=1` to enable verbose bash debugging during slug compilation.
+Only takes effect after the environment variables have been loaded.

 ## Extras